Pacific Northwest cities grind to a halt in record heat

 Experts say extreme weather events such as the heatwaves that have descended on parts of the United States this year cannot be linked directly to climate change.

-But more unusual weather patterns could become more common amid rising global temperatures, weather service meteorologist Eric Schoening told Reuters in an interview this month.

-Reporting by Sergio Olmos in PortlandWriting and additional reporting by Dan WhitcombEditing by Alistair Bell and Cynthia Osterman
+But more unusual weather patterns could become more common amid rising global temperatures, NWS meteorologist Eric Schoening told Reuters in an interview this month.
+(Reporting by Sergio Olmos in Portland Writing and additional reporting by Dan Whitcomb Editing by Alistair Bell)

 Our Standards: The Thomson Reuters Trust Principles.